What are the top tourist attractions to visit in Mallorca, Spain?

 The dance comprises three pairs of typically male dancers, as they defend a representation of good.
 The representation of good takes the form of a lady, played by either a man or woman, against a demon.
 This dance usually performs in a circle with the lady at the center.
 Exciting, isn’t it?

-Navigate the cycles lanes of Mallorca
+Navigate the cycle lanes of Mallorca.

 The east of Mallorca is home to breathtaking pine forest views and remote coves.
 To better enjoy the stunning scenery, you can cycle your way!
 Mallorca is full of bicycle routes that are scenic and safe regardless of the season.